 Can the leaseholder limit the number of people who come on the land?

 Both completed recreational management plans and limits set by a Local Settlement Officer will be included with the contact information on the website.
-Call your local Lands office of Environment and Parks for more detail.
+Contact the Rangeland Agrologist at your local Environment

 What conditions can leaseholders apply to recreational access?